karrla/gitbook/GLOSSARY.md

 ##Site

-The location and GPS coordinates of that location, and basic demographic information if relevant.
+Documents basic information about a geographic location, the GPS coordinates of that location, and basic demographic information if relevant.
 This documents the WHERE.

 ##Stakeholder